s-blu/obsidian_dataview_example_vault/00 Meta/Contribution.md

 First of all, you need to get yourself a local copy of the example vault.
 There are two ways of doing this.

-1. Get a static local copy.
-Follow the [[README#Usage]] explanation for that
+1. Get a local copy by downloading the vault.
+Follow the [[README#Usage]] explanation for that.
-2. Get a copy via Github - this is more technical, but makes it possible to update the vault to the newest state automatically and makes sharing your contribution easier.
+2. Get a copy via GitHub - this is more technical, but makes it possible to update the vault to the newest state and makes sharing your contribution easier.

 ### Get the example vault via GitHub

 You'll need a GitHub Account to follow these steps.
 If you're not git-savvy, it's probably easier for you to use the [GitHub Desktop](https://desktop.github.com/) application for the following steps.

-1. [Create a fork and clone it](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop#forking-a-repository) of the [example vault](https://github.com/s-blu/obsidian_dataview_example_vault) .
+1. [Create a fork and clone it](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop#forking-a-repository) of the [example vault](https://github.com/s-blu/obsidian_dataview_example_vault).
 Now you should have a local copy you can work with.
-3. Make your changes like described below!
+2. Make your changes like described below!

 ## Add a query